 You or your child will be in excellent hands at North Jersey Oral & Maxillofacial Surgery.
 We take pride in providing the very best patient care that exceeds our patients’ expectations.
 We are here to answer any questions you may have or to schedule your consultation with one of our two trusted oral surgeons — so feel free to give us a call at today.

 Drs.
-Friedman and Schulhof and the entire team at North Jersey Oral & Maxillofacial Surgery consider your safety and comfort to be their top priorities and will take excellent care of you before, during, and after your procedure.
+Friedman, Schulhof, and Montazem and the entire team at North Jersey Oral & Maxillofacial Surgery consider your safety and comfort to be their top priorities and will take excellent care of you before, during, and after your procedure.
 You are an important part of your care team too, so for the very best outcome, including a fast and easy recovery without post-operative complications, it is crucial that you follow our detailed self-care guidelines throughout your oral surgery process.
 Click here for our pre- and post-operative Instructions.